Britten66/S2_QAP3/README.md

 # QAP3 - Neighboring Countries React App

 ## Project Overview
-A React application that fetches country data from an API and filters countries based on whether their neighbors' names start with specific letters (A or I).
+A React application that fetches country data from an API and filters countries based on whether their neighbor names start with specific letters (A or I).

 ## Setup Instructions